 Although your doctor is not typically looking for metabolic syndrome, the label may apply if you have three or more of the traits associated with this condition.

 Several organizations have criteria for diagnosing metabolic syndrome.
-These guidelines were created by the National Cholesterol Education Program (NCEP) with modifications by the American Heart Association.
+These guidelines were created by the National Cholesterol Education Program with modifications by the American Heart Association.
 According to these guidelines, you have metabolic syndrome if you have three or more of these traits:

 Treatments and drugs

 Tackling one of the risk factors of metabolic syndrome is tough — taking on all of them might seem overwhelming.
-But aggressive lifestyle changes and, in some cases, medication can improve all of the metabolic syndrome components.
+But aggressive lifestyle changes and, in some cases, medication can improve all of metabolic syndrome components.
 Getting more physical activity, losing weight and quitting smoking help reduce blood pressure and improve cholesterol and blood sugar levels.
 These changes are key to reducing your risk.

 Work with your doctor to monitor your weight and your blood glucose, cholesterol and blood pressure levels to ensure that lifestyle modifications are working.
 If you're not able to reach your goals with lifestyle changes, your doctor may also prescribe medications to lower blood pressure, control cholesterol or help you lose weight.
 Taking a daily aspirin — after discussing it with your doctor — may help reduce your risk of heart attack and stroke.